 Virginia Tech vs. NC State Women's Basketball Predictions & Picks - January 7

-Sunday's game between the No. 3 NC State Wolfpack (14-0) and No. 13 Virginia Tech Hokies (11-2) matching up at Cassell Coliseum has a projected final score of 72-66 (according to our computer prediction) in favor of Wolfpack, who is listed as a slight favorite by our model.
-The game will begin at 12:00 PM ET on January 7.
+Sunday's game that pits the No. 3 NC State Wolfpack (14-0) versus the No. 13 Virginia Tech Hokies (11-2) at Cassell Coliseum has a projected final score of 72-66 (based on our computer prediction) in favor of NC State, who we project as a slight favorite in this matchup.
+Game time is at 12:00 PM on January 7.

-Their last time out, the Hokies won on Thursday 82-73 against Wake Forest.
+The Hokies are coming off of an 82-73 win against Wake Forest in their last game on Thursday.

-The Hokies are coming off of an 82-73 victory over Wake Forest in their most recent outing on Thursday.
-The Wolfpack's most recent outing on Thursday ended in an 88-80 victory against Florida State.
-In the Hokies' win, Elizabeth Kitley led the way with a team-high 27 points (adding 12 rebounds and one assist).
-River Baldwin's team-leading 21 points paced the Wolfpack in the victory.
+In their last game on Thursday, the Hokies claimed an 82-73 win over Wake Forest.
+The Wolfpack head into this contest on the heels of an 88-80 win against Florida State on Thursday.
+Elizabeth Kitley scored a team-best 27 points for the Hokies in the win.
+In the Wolfpack's win, River Baldwin led the team with 21 points (adding eight rebounds and zero assists).

 Catch college basketball action all season long on Fubo!